ping-n/Plantogotchi-Documentation/README.md

 We have provided screenshots below to illustrate the progress of the project each day.
 As a team we have a daily stand-up in which we go through what we have done the previous day and what we plan to do that day.
 We also allocate each card/task to a specific member to complete each day.
 Within the Trello board we utilise the built-in features such as colour labels and checklist to effectively plan and delegate tasks through the member assigning system.

-We also kept dev journal within our Trello board for part B to let each member know what the other person worked on that day and also allow us to keep track of tasks that we have accomplished.
+We also kept a dev journal within our Trello board for part B to let each member know what the other person worked on that day and also allow us to keep track of tasks that we have accomplished.

 Below is the Trello board progress for the project: